AdamJ/Mockups/README.md

 Mockups
 =======

-a repo for all of my mockups. also containts bmml files and pngs for Balsamiq Mockups
+A repo for all of my mockups.
+Also containts bmml files and pngs for Balsamiq Mockups